rust-lang/cargo/Readme.md

 ## Installation

-To use the rustfix libary, add it to your `Cargo.toml`.
+To use the rustfix library, add it to your `Cargo.toml`.

 To get the tool to automatically fix warnings in, run `cargo install cargo-fix`.
 This will give you `cargo fix`.